|Office of the Vice-Chancellor

 The Information Unit of the Department is responsible for creating tangible public relations and sustaining public understanding and support on a systematic basis for the University.
 The Unit facilitates free flow of information between the University and its various publics.
 The Unit, therefore, strives to achieve the following:

-- stimulate a better understanding of the policies and character of the University within the community;
+- Stimulate a better understanding of the policies and character of the University within the community;

-- uphold positive media relations practice
+- Upholds positive media relations practice.

 The following publications serve as instruments for achieving the above goals: